February 9, 2026

 Today, guacamole is not extra.
 It’s the star of the show.
 We suggest a make-your-own-guacamole bar with a variety of ingredients and spices to add.
 Of course, tortilla chips are the obvious dippers, but don’t be afraid to add some crudite to the mix as well.

-September 25 — National Lobster Day
+September 25 — National Quesadilla Day

-September 29 — National Coffee Day
+September 29 — National Biscotti Day

 National Food Days in October